Below is a case study of both the cedar and pressure treated products that we use for our products.

 When people hear pressure treated, most people think slimy green, dark, and wet that you see in larger stores sometimes.
 But in truth our Pressure Treated is ‘machine after treated’, meaning our raw material is dry before we would make the products itself.
 This makes all our pressure treated products dry and ready to paint or stain immediately after installation.

-8 Reason why we use Southern Yellow Pine as our Pressure Treated Wood
+8 Reasons Why We use Southern Yellow Pine as our Pressure Treated Wood

 - Easily Available - It's grown in abundance and easy for us to get with a big swath of it growing across the Southern US, from Texas up to Virginia.
 Most of the Yellow Pine (PT) and Cedar is purchased from Certified SFI Lumber Mills.
 This tells you that we’re buying products from a certified forest or certified sourcing.
 To our knowledge, for every tree that is harvested, two or more trees are planted to replace it.